finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

 This post describes a brief overview of the main features of the library.
 Full documentation can be found at the [project site][fintrospect], or for the impatient there is a Github repo with a [demo application][demo].

 ## defining HTTP contracts
-An HTTP contract is created by defining a ```RouteSpec``` which takes some typed-parameters ata particular path:
+An HTTP contract is created by defining a ```RouteSpec``` which takes some typed-parameters at a particular path:

 ```scala
 val activeOnly = Header.optional.boolean("listOnlyActive")